mcsrainbow/mcsrainbow.github.io/content/posts/20211121-1218-devopscicd/index.en.md

 ### 3. IBM DevOps architecture

-The DevOps solution of IBM suggests to use DevOps and Cloud platform to help organizations to accelerate the applications development and delivery lifecycle.
+The DevOps solution of IBM suggests using DevOps and Cloud platform to help organizations to accelerate the applications development and delivery lifecycle.

 It is a very good architecture to tell all the necessary steps and parts in DevOps.
 More details on https://www.ibm.com/cloud/architecture/architectures/devOpsArchitecture